 Jaidev scored an enchanting Rajasthani tune for Khwaja Ahmed Abbas’ Do Boond Pani (1971) in, Peetal ki meri gaagari.

 For Maharaja (1970), Madan Mohan gave a Lata gem in Tumse bichhad ke chain kahan hum payenge.

 Also, he had excellent compositions in Amitabh/Navin Nishchal starrer, Parwana (1971) Jis din se maine tumko dekha hai and Simti si sharmayi si.

 Heer Ranjha (1970) was unique.
-The entire film dialogue was in poetic couplets penned by Kaifi and received very high praise from all, critics and masses.
+The entire film dialogue was in poetic couplets penned by Kaifi and received very high praise from all, both critics and masses.
 The memorable songs were: